 3PLs in Agriculture: Know the Roots of the Industry to Make Your Impact

-From LTL and dedicated route service to seasonal and year-round storage, 3PLs need to be well versed in the space to meet the specialized needs of agriculture companies.
+From LTL and dedicated route service to seasonal and year-round storage, 3PLs need to be well-versed in the space to meet the specialized needs of agricultural companies.

 For third-party logistics companies, serving the agriculture industry requires more than moving commodities from point A to point B. Whether it is transportation, seasonal and year-round storage, or another operation entirely, there is specific knowledge to be learned in order to effectively manage these types of businesses.